balenaltd/handbook/docs/tooling/model-framework.md

 However, one obvious downside is that they lead to duplication of data, which can be problematic in cases where the importing sheet is already very large.

-## Naming of sheets (tabs) in spreadsheets

-Please do not use full stops `.` when naming sheets, since this creates problems with the visualization linked below.

 ## Visualizing the links between our models

 The [GSheet Model Structure](https://github.com/company-os/gsheet-model-structure) project presents an automatically updated visualization of how the various GSheets in our ecosystem are connected.
 To see the plot, follow the Web App URL at the top of the `README.md` in that repo.